 Not quite, I want to keep reading >

-Mistake #3: Buying shoes for school that are not school shoes
+Mistake #3: Buying shoes for school that are NOT school shoes

 - Sneakers can be good for a particular purpose, but not for everyday wear.
 Ballet flats might be ok for casual wear, but not for the daily rigours that face the playground.
 I would recommend avoiding shoes with a high heel.

-- The length should be a thumbs width longer than the longest toe
+- The length should be a thumbs width longer than the longest toe – approximately 10 to 15mm of extra length is needed to enable normal foot function.

 - The heel should have a wide base and be made from a shock absorbing material